tango-controls-hdbpp/hdbpp-cm/README.md

 ### Build Dependencies

-Build dependencies:

-* libhdbpp version 2 or greater.
-Not compatible with any version below this.

-The build requires the libhdbpp project headers for building and shared library to link against.
-There is two methods to include this dependency:

-* libhdbpp can be installed in either a standard or non-standard location and cmake flags used to locate it.
-* Enabled the custom cmake flag FETCH_LIBHDBPP (see below) and cmake will download the project at configuration time and integrate it directly into the build.
-This is ideal for testing the project in isolation from a deployed system.

 Ensure the development version of the dependencies are installed.
 These are as follows:

 * Tango Controls 9 or higher development headers and libraries